Lawson-Han/vue-flask-private-chat/README.md

-# INFO2222 project
+# Project
-INFO2222 assignment 1 based on vue.js and flask.
+This repository is for University of Sydney INFO2222 assignment 1, based on vue.js and flask.
 One-to-one private chat using Vue.js, Flask, Socket.io, Sqlite3.

 ## Preface